Mukulyadav2004/GSoC-proposal/proposal.md

 ### Phase 1: Foundation Building and Core Feature Implementation (Weeks 1–6)

-#### Week 0: Community Bonding Period (Before official coding starts)
+### Week 0: Community Bonding Period (Before official coding starts)
 **Objective:** Integrate with the data.table community and finalize project scope.
 **Activities:**
 - Engage with mentors to refine the project plan, discuss implementation strategies for key issues (especially #1162), and clarify expectations.
-- Set up the complete local development environment, including R development tools and C compilation toolchain if necessary.
 - Begin exploring the source code relevant to the initial set of documentation/simpler issues.
 - Actively follow discussions on GitHub issues and stackoverfolw(if needed) to understand ongoing development and community priorities.

-#### Week 1–2: Documentation and Initial Consistency Fixes
+### Week 1–2: Documentation and Initial Consistency Fixes
 **Objective:** Make initial contributions, focusing on documentation and straightforward fixes to understand workflow better.

-##### Week 1 Activities:
+#### Week 1 Activities:
 - Tackle initial documentation issues:
   - Clarify merge() error message prefixes (#6641).
   - Improve error reporting for := with closures/functions (#5829).
   - Document first() behavior vs. x[1] (#2487, #2002).
   - Analyze and implement fix for wrapping truncated column names in print() (#5034).
-- Submit initial Pull Requests (PRs) for these issues, carefully following contribution guidelines.
+- Submit initial Pull Requests (PRs) for these issues.
 - Start analyzing code related to IDate/POSIXlt (#4259).

-##### Week 2 Activities:
+### Week 2 Activities:
 - Address feedback on initial PRs and refine implementations.
 - Continue with documentation tasks:
   - Document setindex vs. setkey differences (#5321 - Part 1).
   - Document env argument usage (#5321 - Part 2).
   - Update list of data.table options (#6720).
 - Implement IDate/POSIXlt method (#4259) and associated tests.
-- Begin deep dive into fread's architecture and C code in preparation for #1162 (sep2).
 - Submit PRs for completed tasks.

-#### Week 3–5: Major Feature Implementation (fread sep2 – #1162)
+### Week 3–5: Major Feature Implementation (fread sep2 – #1162)
 **Objective:** Implement the highly requested sep2 functionality in fread.
 This is expected to be the most complex task.

-##### Week 3 Activities:
+### Week 3 Activities:
 - Focus on understanding the relevant C code paths within fread responsible for field separation.
-- Develop an initial design/approach for incorporating sep2 logic.
-Discuss with mentors.
+- Discuss initial approach with mentors for incorporating sep2 logic.
-- Begin implementing the core logic for handling sep2 in C, considering various edge cases (e.g., quoted fields, empty fields, interaction with existing parameters).
-- Start developing basic test cases for sep2.
+- Begin implementing the core logic for handling sep2 in C, considering various edge cases as well start developing basic test cases for sep2.

-##### Week 4 Activities:
+### Week 4 Activities:
 - Continue C implementation for sep2, focusing on robustness and efficiency.
-- Implement the R wrapper/interface changes in fread() to accept and handle the new sep2 argument.
+- Implement the R wrapper changes in fread() to accept and handle the new sep2 argument.
 - Expand test coverage significantly, including various combinations of separators, quotes, file types, and potential conflicts.
 - Address any feedback received on PRs from Weeks 1–2.
+- Prepare and submit a comprehensive PR for #1162.

-##### Week 5 Activities:
+### Week 5 Activities:
 - Refine sep2 implementation based on testing and potential initial feedback.
 - Write clear documentation for the new sep2 parameter, including examples of its usage.
 - Ensure all tests (including existing fread tests) pass with the changes.
-- Prepare and submit a comprehensive PR for #1162.

-##### Week 6: Prepare for Phase 1 Evaluation
+### Week 6: Prepare for Phase 1 Evaluation
 **Objective:** Consolidate work, address feedback, and ensure readiness for evaluation.
 **Activities:**
 - Actively monitor and respond to feedback on the sep2 PR (#1162) and any outstanding PRs.
 - Make necessary revisions based on mentor reviews.
-- Ensure all submitted code is well-documented and includes thorough tests.
-- Clean up local branches and prepare a summary of progress for the evaluation.
+- Ensure all submitted code is well-documented and includes thorough tests and prepare a summary of progress for the evaluation.
 - Begin preliminary analysis of issues planned for Phase 2.

 --- End of Phase 1 Evaluation ---

 ### Phase 2: Enhancements, Bug Fixes, and Finalization (Weeks 7–12)

-#### Week 7–8: Implementing Enhancements and Feature Requests
+### Week 7–8: Implementing Enhancements and Feature Requests
 **Objective:** Tackle key enhancement and feature request issues.

-##### Week 7 Activities:
+#### Week 7 Activities:
 - Implement changes based on Phase 1 evaluation feedback.
 - Implement flatten argument for shift() (#6036) + tests & docs.
 - Implement rev parameter for tstrsplit() (#6341) + tests & docs.
 - Analyze and start implementing classed condition support in stopf() (#5913).
 - Submit PRs for completed items.

-##### Week 8 Activities:
+### Week 8 Activities:
-- Complete implementation and testing for classed conditions (#5913).
+- Start implementation and testing of classed conditions (#5913).
 - Implement fread error behavior change for gzip storage limit (#5415) + tests & docs.
 - Address bug regarding RHS object name matching column name (#5609) + tests.
 - Begin investigating potential refactoring for setDT/:= (#6702), assess feasibility and discuss approach with mentors.
 - Submit PRs.

-#### Week 9–10: Consistency, Bug Fixes, and Further Enhancements
+### Week 9–10: Consistency, Bug Fixes, and Further Enhancements
 **Objective:** Address remaining consistency issues, bugs, and potentially start internal refactoring.

-##### Week 9 Activities:
+### Week 9 Activities:
+- Address feedback on PRs submitted in Weeks 7–8.
 - Ensure function names are preserved when using by (#6219) + tests & docs.
 - Address printing issue with rvar columns (#5981) + tests.
 - Improve knitr caching for := (#904) + tests/examples.
-- Address feedback on PRs submitted in Weeks 7–8.
-- If #6702 (refactoring) is deemed feasible and valuable, begin implementation.
-Otherwise, pick up another lower-priority issue or focus on extensive testing/documentation.

-##### Week 10 Activities:
+### Week 10 Activities:
-- Continue work on #6702 (if applicable) or focus on refining existing contributions.
+- Staert working on #6702.
 - Enhance website build checks with md-lint for vignette links (#6638).
 - Conduct thorough regression testing across all contributions made so far.
 - Review and improve documentation for all implemented features and fixes based on self-review and potential early feedback.
 - Submit any remaining PRs.

-#### Week 11–12: Final Testing, Documentation, and Project Wrap-up
+### Week 11–12: Final Testing, Documentation, and Project Wrap-up
 **Objective:** Ensure all contributions are robust, well-documented, and integrated smoothly.
 Prepare for final submission.

-##### Week 11 Activities:
+### Week 11 Activities:
 - Perform comprehensive testing on all submitted PRs, considering edge cases and interactions between different features.
 - Respond promptly to any final feedback from mentors on PRs.
 - Finalize all code comments and documentation strings.
 - Ensure all tests pass reliably on different R versions.

-##### Week 12 Activities:
+### Week 12 Activities:
 - Final code cleanup and polishing based on best practices.
 - Ensure all PRs are merged or in a final reviewable state.
 - Write the final project report summarizing work done, challenges, and learnings.